A Guide to English Language Schools

 With so many English schools offering courses, it can be difficult to decide which one to choose.
 While there are many factors to consider, ICOS has provided some key points to take into account when choosing an English school.

 - Do your research and choose a school with a good reputation.
 Look at the comments on Facebook and Google Reviews to see what are people saying.

 - If you are a citizen of a country not in the European Economic Area (EEA), you will need to attend a school that is listed on the Interim List of Eligible Programmes (ILEP).
 Schools that are not registered on this list cannot sell courses to non-EEA citizens.
-The ILEP is an immigration requirement and does not does not guarantee the quality of schools.
+The ILEP is an immigration requirement and does not guarantee the quality of schools.